ethical-haquer/rtd-tutorial/docs/source/usage.rst

    :alt: A screenshot of Galaxy Flasher.
    :class: only-light

 In the upper-right there are four buttons: "Log", "Options", "Pit", and "Settings".
 Clicking these buttons will change what "tab" you are viewing.
-All four tabs are described `here <https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#tabs>`_.
+All four tabs are described :doc:`here <tabs>`.

 On the right side you will see five rows that each have a button and an entry.
-That is where you can `select files <https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#selecting-files>`_.
+That is where you can :doc:`select files <selecting-files>`.

-For how to flash files, `look here <https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#flashing-files>`_.
+For how to flash files, :doc:`look here <flashing-files>`.

-The entry above the file selection buttons/entries is the `Command Entry <https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#command-entry>`_.
+The entry above the file selection buttons/entries is the :doc:`Command Entry <command-entry>`.

 .. toctree::
    :maxdepth: 2